brodieG/r2c/README.md

   grouped result fits in CPU cache.
 Benchmarking the grouping is out of scope of this document for the time being, but it is an important part of group statistic computation.
+[^13]: On systems with 80bit long double accumulators, it seems likely that the "on-line" algorithm will be sufficiently precise for most applications.
+[^14]: It turns out there is `roll::roll_lm` that can compute slopes, but it cannot handle the general case of composing arbitrary statistics from the ones it implements.